peachpiecompiler/peachpie-docs/docs/php/unicode.md

 ## Source Files

 String literals contained in the source code are parsed with respect to the [CodePage](/php/msbuild#codepage) property and transformed into UTF-16 textual values.
+Byte sequences specified as ordinals within the string literals (e.g. `"\x88"`) are stored as array of 8-bit values (bytes).
 The encoding used to decode source files is `UTF-8` by default.

 ```php
 <?php